letsencrypt/website/content/en/docs/staging-environment.md

 ## Root CAs

-The staging environment has two active root certificates which are **not present** in browser/client trust stores: "(STAGING) Pretend Pear X1" and "(STAGING) Bogus Broccoli X2".
+The staging environment has four active root certificates which are **not present** in browser/client trust stores: "(STAGING) Pretend Pear X1", "(STAGING) Bogus Broccoli X2", "(STAGING) Yearning Yucca Root YE", and "(STAGING) Yonder Yam Root YR".

 If you wish to modify a test-only client to trust the staging environment for testing purposes you can do so by adding their certificates to your testing trust store. **Important note:** Do not add the staging root or intermediate to a trust store that you use for ordinary browsing or other activities, since they are not audited or held to the same standards as our production roots, and so are not safe to use for anything other than testing.